modhd/actual_NEPAL_pepper_AF/agroforestry_project.knit.md

 <img src="agroforestry_project_files/figure-html/unnamed-chunk-5-2.png" width="672" />

 ## **Value of information (VoI) analysis**
-This analysis is crucial since it informs the decision-maker how much he/she should pay to reduce uncertainities and avoid opportunity loss.
+This analysis is crucial since it informs the decision-maker how much he/she should be willing to pay to get perfect information to reduce uncertainities and avoid opportunity loss.

 ```r